jasschoudhary/slack-app/README.md

 # slack-app
-a feature loaded slack app using react.js , next.js, supabase db etc.more in README.md
+a feature loaded slack app using typescript, react.js , next.js, supabase db etc.more in README.md